-The 20 Most Essential Game of Thrones Episodes
+The 30 Most Essential Game of Thrones Episodes

 Season 6, Episode 9

-The most recent penultimate episode saw the Starks finally battle the Boltons for control of the North, culminating in the long-awaited death of the much-hated Ramsay.
-It earned Thrones a record six Emmys — including Outstanding Writing and Directing — and has been hailed by some as the greatest TV episodes of all time.
+Thrones‘ sixth penultimate episode saw the Starks finally battle the Boltons for control of the North, culminating in the long-awaited death of the much-hated Ramsay.
+It earned Thrones a record six Emmys — including Outstanding Writing and Directing — and has been hailed by some as the greatest TV episode of all time.

 MORE Review: ‘Battle of the Bastards’ Is One of Game of Thrones’s Best Episodes Ever